nashville-software-school/client-side-mastery/book-1-introduction/README.md

 ## Everyone

+### Node

+Visit the [Node.js](https://www.nodejs.org) site and install the current version of Node - not the LTS release.

 ### Install Slack

 Do not use the browser-based interface for Slack.
 Download and use the client.
 Let us know if you did not get an invitation to the Nashville Software School Slack organization, and we'll send you one immediately.